CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 * new_spectator
 	Adds a new client sturct for a spectator
 * delete_client
+	frees memory associated with a client struct, removes it from game struct list of clients
 * new_game
 	Initializes game module data structures
 * end_game